 Nathan H. Burow

 Dr. Nathan H. Burow is a technical staff member in the Secure Resilient Systems and Technology Group.
-He is excited about creating secure software stacks for all systems, from embedded devices to enterprise desktops to the cloud.
-His work at the Laboratory focuses on leveraging advances in both programming languages (Rust) and new hardware security features (tagged architectures) to create new security paradigms for the full software stack: from device drivers, through the operating system, to user applications.
+He is excited about creating secure and resilient software for all systems, from embedded devices to enterprise desktops to the cloud.
+His work at the Laboratory focuses on leveraging advances both in programming languages (Rust) and in new hardware security features (tagged architectures) to create new security paradigms for the full software stack — from device drivers, through the operating system, to user applications.
 In addition to building new secure and resilient systems, Burow investigates ways to improve the test and evaluation of existing applications, including new tools and techniques to discover vulnerabilities.
 Further, Burow is exploring how to apply deception techniques in software to increase the security and resilience of mission systems.

-Dr. Burow received a PhD degree in computer science from Purdue University in 2018 under Mathias Payer in the HexHive group.
+Burow received a PhD degree in computer science from Purdue University in 2018 under Mathias Payer in the HexHive group.
 His dissertation focused on efficient runtime checks for C/C++ to mitigate control-flow hijacking.
 He earned an MS degree in computer science from Purdue in 2015 and a BA degree in economics from Yale in 2011, and is a member of the IEEE.
-He has served as a reviewer for the Usenix Security Symposium; the International Symposium on Research in Attacks, Intrusions and Defenses; Moving Target Defense and Programming Languages and Analysis for Security Workshops; and various security journals and on the ACM CCS 2019 poster committee.
+He has served as a reviewer for the Usenix Security Symposium; the International Symposium on Research in Attacks, Intrusions and Defenses; Moving Target Defense and Programming Languages and Analysis for Security Workshops; and various security journals.
 For an internship, he was certified by the U.S. Army to handle explosive ordnance.